liferay/liferay-docs/discover/commerce/articles/03-pricing/01-discounts.markdown

 - *Apply to Shipment*: Apply the discount to shipping costs.

-- *Apply to Subtotal:* Apply the discount to orders before shipping and taxes.
+- *Apply to Subtotal*: Apply the discount to orders before shipping and taxes.

 - *Apply to Total*: Apply the discount to orders after shipping and taxes are added.